davedawkins/Sutil/public/doc/about_sutil.md

 At first I thought that we might make use of a Fable compiler plugin to generate boilerplate, but it turns out that F# does a pretty good job of that itself.

-See the [Sutil website](https://davedawkins.github.io/Sutil/) for [demos](https://davedawkins.github.io/Sutil/#examples-animation) and documentation for[getting started](https://davedawkins.github.io/Sutil/#documentation-installation)
+See the [Sutil website](https://davedawkins.github.io/Sutil/) for [demos](https://davedawkins.github.io/Sutil/#examples-animation) and documentation for [getting started](https://davedawkins.github.io/Sutil/#documentation-installation)

 *(more coming soon, I'm actively working on building this doc tree into the example app)*